Vecna: 5th edition

 In the 5th Edition Dungeon Master's Guide (2014), Vecna appears as a member of the "Dawn War Pantheon" which is mostly derived from the 4th Edition pantheon.
 He is also included in the Player's Handbook (2014) as one of the deities of Greyhawk.
 In both, he is listed as the god of evil secrets.
 Additionally, both his hand and eye are listed as artifacts.
 In the Sword Coast Adventurer's Guide (2015), Vecna is mentioned as a possible God for the Arcana Cleric Domain, as well as a Warlock patron of the Undying.

 In the Exandria setting, Vecna is a Betrayer God also known as the Whispered One.
 He was introduced to this setting in the Dungeons & Dragons web series Critical Role as the main villain in the last arc of the first campaign.
 However, the events of Critical Role were not added to the official Dungeons & Dragons canon until Joe Manganiello's character Arkhan was added to the adventure module Baldur's Gate: Descent Into Avernus (2019).
 Further details on Vox Machina's fight with Vecna were then included in the official campaign sourcebook Explorer's Guide to Wildemount (2020) along with details on Vecna's enemies and his commandments.

 In June 2022, Wizards of the Coast released the Vecna Dossier as a digital exclusive on D&D Beyond.
 This included background information and a 5th Edition statblock for Vecna in the updated style of the edition.
 This iteration is of Vecna as an archlich before his ascension to godhood.

+Vecna is the main villain of the adventure module Vecna: Eve of Ruin, released in May 2024.
+This module also launches a new storyline that will "play out over a five year period, with other adventures bringing back more classic D&D villains".